mindfulcoder49/iris-api-interface-generator/README.md

 Remove selected documents from the backend, including their vector embeddings.
 This action is irreversible, so proceed with caution.
 #### Response Section
 View the results of your queries, including document content and citations, displayed here.
-#### Existing Document Names Section
+#### Existing Documents Section
-Displays a list of all currently available document names for quick reference and selection.
+Displays a list of all currently available documents for quick reference and selection.

 ### Developer Tips